Michael Bloomberg unloads on Trump, says he failed America ‘catastrophically’

 The president fired back on Twitter immediately after the end of the address.
 Slamming Bloomberg’s performance in his failed White House run, Trump wrote “After the worst debate performance in the history of politics, Michael Bloomberg, commonly known as Mini Mike, is trying to make a comeback by begging the Democrats for relevance.
 They treated him like a dog -- and always will.
 Before politics, he said GREAT things about me!”

 Bloomberg also asked small business owners and employees, “Would you rehire or work for someone who ran your business into the ground?
 And who always does what’s best for him or her, even when it hurts the company.
 And whose reckless decisions put you in danger.
 And who spends more time tweeting than working.
-If the answer is now, why the hell would we ever rehire Donald Trump for another four years?”
+If the answer is no, why the hell would we ever rehire Donald Trump for another four years?”

 Taking aim at Trump’s record as a business and real estate mogul, Bloomberg said that “he drove his companies in bankruptcy six times, always leaving behind customers and contractors who were cheated and swindled.”